Registration: Please refer to NAACL 2025 registration website

 In addition, we welcome papers on relevant topics that are under review or to be submitted to other venues (including the ACL 2024 main conference).
 These papers must follow the regular workshop paper format and will not be included in the workshop proceedings.
 Papers in this category will be reviewed by workshop reviewers.

-Note to authors: For archival and non-archival regular workshop submissions, while you submit your paper through OpenReview (link), please select the "Submission Type" properly based on the guidelines.
-For cross-submissions, please fill out this form (TBD) and do NOT submit through OpenReview.
+Note to authors: For archival and non-archival regular workshop submissions, while you submit your paper through OpenReview (link), please select the "Track" properly based on the guidelines.
+For cross-submissions, please fill out this form ([link]) and do NOT submit through OpenReview.

 For questions about the submission guidelines, please contact workshop organizers via aisd-organizers@googlegroups.com.